-Adventist Healthcare Shady Grove Medical Center is an important anchor for the area and contributor to Montgomery County.
+Adventist HealthCare Shady Grove Medical Center is an important anchor for the area and contributor to Montgomery County.
 The Shady Grove Medical Center currently employs approximately 2,000 people, including medical professionals and support staff.
 The Shady Grove Medical Center anticipates redevelopment of their campus in the coming years to improve healthcare efficiencies and patient services, particularly through the consolidation of buildings and entrances.

 The Great Seneca Plan acknowledges that the Shady Grove Medical Center campus has unique infrastructure requirements and constraints and seeks to balance the needs of the campus with the vision for the Life Sciences Center to become a complete community, characterized by a high-quality built environment and vibrant public realm.
-Rather than propose a fine-grained street grid and alley network throughout the campus, the Plan recommends two east-west street connections between Medical Center Drive and Broschart Road, north of the Medical Center's existing patient tower and anticipated service dock and south of the master planned extension of Blackwell Road.
-The final alignment, design and ownership of these street connections shall be determined with new development or redevelopment of the site at the time such development is under regulatory review by the Planning Department.
-The Plan further recommends a publicly-owned urban park, a minimum of 1/2 acre in size, be provided along Broschart Road, near the future transit stop.
+Rather than propose a fine-grained street grid and alley network throughout the campus, the Plan recommends one east-west street connections as well as bicycle and pedestrian connections between Medical Center Drive and Broschart Road, north of the Medical Center's existing patient tower and anticipated service dock and south of the master planned extension of Blackwell Road.
+The final alignment, design and ownership of the street and bicycle/ pedestrian connections shall be determined with new development or redevelopment of the site at the time such development is under regulatory review by the Planning Department.
+The Plan further recommends a publicly-owned urban park, a minimum of 1⁄2 acre in size, be provided along Broschart Road, near the future transit stop.

 The Plan acknowledges the importance of the Medical Center in both the Life Sciences Center and the county.
-As the Medical Center grows and evolves, efforts should be made to improve frontages along Medical Center Drive, Broschart Road, and the recommended street connections to improve multimodal accessibility and
+As the Medical Center grows and evolves, efforts should be made to improve frontages along Medical Center Drive, Broschart Road, and the recommended street connections to improve multimodal accessibility and connectivity, as well as contribute to the public realm of the Life Sciences Center.
+While specific design guidance will be provided in the Great Seneca Plan Design Guidelines, the Plan acknowledges that flexibility in building placement, form, orientation and transparency may be necessary to achieve hospital efficiencies and services, and recommends that these development standards be determined with new development or redevelopment of the site at regulatory review by the Planning Department.